RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/3-create-an-invoice.md

 In the JSON response you will get an `id` field.
 Please save it in a variable or in your database.
 You will need it in the next section.

-### Convert the off-chain Invoice into an on-chain Request
+### Convert the Off-Chain Invoice Into an On-Chain Request

-Use the following endpoint to convert the  previously created off-chain Invoice to an on-chain Request:
+Use the following endpoint to convert the  previously created off-chain invoice to an on-chain Request:

 `POST https://api.request.network/invoices/[id]`

-; and replace `[id]` with the previously saved Invoice ID.
+; and replace `[id]` with the previously saved invoice ID.

 You don't need to pass anything in the request body this time.